 Their sneakers also come in recyclable packaging.

-Native Shoes initiated the Remix Project, which aims at managing the lifecycle of shoes.
-The project also aims at offering free returns and a recycling program.
+Native Shoes initiated the Remix Project, which aims to manage the shoes' lifecycle.
+The project also aims to offer free returns and a recycling program.
 All their returned shoes go to community projects, including building playgrounds.

 Best for: Everyday use

 Sustainability: recycled materials (recycled plastic and recycled cotton)

 Nothing New is a sustainable fashion brand that vows to make the best sneakers using nothing new.
 Their sneakers are either all-natural or 100% recycled materials.
 Amazing right?

 They make simple sneakers in various solid-color designs for both men and women.
 The upper part of their sneakers comes in 100% post-consumer Global Recycle Standard certified plastic and cotton canvas sustainably sourced.

 The soles come from recycled fishing nets, and the outsoles from recycled rubber, natural rubber, and recycled cork.